eclipse-archived/ceylon-lang.org/documentation/1.1/tour/index.md

 ### Selecting the JDK

-Ceylon IDE requires Java 7, so you might need to verify that Eclipse is running on a Java 7 VM.
+Ceylon IDE requires Java 7 or Java 8, so you might need to verify that Eclipse is running on a Java 7 or Java 8 VM.
 Go to `Eclipse > About Eclipse`, click `Installation Details`, and go to the `Configuration` tab.
 You'll see the Java version listed among the other system properties.
 See the [instructions above](#selecting_the_jdk) to change the version of Java.
 You might need to edit `eclipse.ini`.

-You need to make sure that your project is configured to compile using the Java 7 compiler.
-Go to `Project > Properties`, select the `Java Compiler` section, and make sure that the project is configured to use the Java 7 compiler.
+You need to make sure that your project is configured to compile using the Java 7 or Java 8 compiler.
+Go to `Project > Properties`, select the `Java Compiler` section, and make sure that the project is configured to use the Java 7 or Java 8 compiler.

 ### Setting the character encoding